aerostack2/aerostack2.github.io/docs/_03_aerial_platforms/_pixhawk/installation.rst

 -----------------------------

 For more information about XRCE-DDS, see `PX4 Autopilot XRCE-DDS bridge <https://docs.px4.io/main/en/middleware/xrce_dds.html>`_.
-For it installation, clone it into the workspace and build it using colcon:
+For its installation, clone it into the workspace and build it using colcon:

 .. code-block:: bash